What does a Docent do?

 Get involved at the Harn.

-The Harn Museum of Art is currently recruiting for a 2025 New Docent Training Program starting in August 2025 and ending in May 2026.
-This nine-month program will consist of monthly mandatory trainings that will fall on Mondays from 9 am – 12 pm.
-During this training period, Docents-in-Training will learn how to prepare and present a guided-inquiry style tour of the Harn’s collections to a variety of age ranges and audiences.
+This nine-month program consists of monthly mandatory trainings.
+Docents-in-Training will learn how to prepare and present a guided-inquiry style tour of the Harn’s collections to a variety of age ranges and audiences.
 Participation is free.